Advertiser Disclosure

 Portland International Airport Concourse E. Image Credit: Portland International Airport

 Concourse E was extended in 2020 to include an additional 6 gates for Southwest Airlines.
-It’s located at the northeastern end of the terminal and now has 12 gates numbered E2 to E13.
-As with Concourse D, Concourse E can temporarily only be reached through the north security checkpoint while construction work is underway.
+It’s at the northeastern end of the terminal and now has 12 gates, numbered E2 to E13.

-For passengers that have parked in the economy parking lot, regular courtesy shuttle buses run between the terminal and the parking lots.
+For passengers who have parked in the economy parking lot, regular courtesy shuttle buses run between the terminal and the parking lots.

 Security and Customs at PDX

-PDX has 2 security checkpoints located at the north and south ends of the terminal.
-One provides access to Concourses B and C and the other to D and E.
+PDX has 2 security checkpoints at the north and south ends of the terminal.
+One provides access to concourses B and C and the other to D and E, though all 4 concourses are accessible airside via the concourse connector in the main area of the terminal.

 The checkpoints operate during these hours:

-• Concourse B/C checkpoint (south): Open 24 hours
+• Concourses B and C checkpoint (south): Open 24 hours a day

-• Concourse D/E checkpoint (north): Open 24 hours
+• Concourses D and E checkpoint (north): Open 24 hours a day

 TSA PreCheck